Roskva-git/MtS/notes/master_notes.md

 Low prediction uncertainty for SST: If inhibition is truly state-dependent, then current sleep state should reliably predict SST performance
 Higher uncertainty for more trait-like measures: Measures that reflect stable individual differences should be harder to predict from recent sleep patterns.

+- Trait = high uncertainty when predicting EF from sleep
+- State = low uncertainty when predicting EF from sleep

 This is currently more like brainstorming than an actual description.